 Best For: People who prioritize budget over all else!

-Ah, and so we come to it at last.
-The Smith IO/X is, in my opinion are the best snowboarding googles available to the modern shredder.
-If you’re ready to take your game to the top, then you need to be rolling with the IO/X goggle!
+If you’re ready to take your game to the top, then you need to be rolling with the I/O goggles!

-Because they come in tons of frame colors, and handfuls of lens colors and options.
+Smith I/O goggles are a flagship product and would rank higher in our review but for their price.
+They come in tons of frame colors, and handfuls of lens colors and options.
 But that’s not enough to make them the best.
-They also feature a two pane lens with one way breathability.
+They also feature a two-pane lens with one way breathability.

 Remember that problem of water getting in between the lens layers?
-Not an issue with the IO/X goggles.
+Not an issue with the I/O goggles.

 The interchangeable lenses are quick to swap and each goggle comes with two lenses right out of the box.
 One dark and one light lens for each goggle.

 There’s a 5x anti-fog coating and I’ve personally used these goggles for over 400 days on the mountain.
 They just don’t fog up!
 These goggles also come with a bonus microfiber goggle bag with replacement lens sleeve for your convenience.

 They’ll fit over your glasses, and the wide-angle lenses have room to spare.
 The view is clear, crisp, and uncompromising.

 Best For: Serious snowboarders who spend tons of time on the mountain.